-At Lucknow Sir Henry Lawrence had at his disposal only '700 European soldiers.
+At Lucknow Sir Henry Lawrence had at his disposal only 700 European soldiers.
 To reinforce so small a force, he raised a corps of Volunteers and a Constabulary Contingent, part infantry and part cavalry, from the European and Anglo-Indian members of the Uncovenanted Services.
-With them he faced 50,000 rebels, and repelled the savage onslaughts of overwhelming odds.
+With them he faced 50,000 rebels, and repelled the savage on-slaughts of overwhelming odds.
 The Phoenix newspaper of the period records that "at the retreat from Chinhut the cavalry behaved with intrepidity, and covered, in the midst of death and destruction, the retreat of the party which had sallied out on that unhappy occasion.
 Their gallant leader, Captain Radcliffe, obliterated all distinctions due to differences in grades of society, and they gallantly braved peril and pestilence under his command."
 When the rebels were bent upon carrying simultaneously several important posts by dint of sheer force of numbers, the gallant 32nd and the Uncovenanteds sustained the shocks with calm resolution and undaunted bravery.

-Instances of individual courage amounting Instances of individual courage amounting almost to contempt of danger abounded.
+Instances of individual courage amounting almost to contempt of danger abounded.
 Sir Henry Lawrence had ordered the erection of a parapet over the highest roof of the Brigade Mess.
 Tents rolled up in gunny-bags were provided for the purpose.
-"Charles 'Crabbe was the lad," says The Phoenix of the 9th January, 1858, "who boldly stood upon the roof of the edifice to pull up the rollers in the midst of showers of shot from rollers, in the midst of showers of shot from the surrounding buildings.
+"Charles Crabbe was the lad," says The Phoenix of the 9th January, 1858, "who boldly stood upon the roof of the edifice to pull up the rollers, in the midst of showers of shot from the surrounding buildings.
 Mr. Phillip's service," continues the same paper, "in guiding a sortie in the direction of his house, where the enemy had planted a heavy gun, was equally valiant.
 Among the many who distinguished themselves was Mr. Hyde.
 When in sight of the enemy's battery, he rushed forward, killed three rebels-shooting two and sabring the third.
 Joyce, a spirited and promising lad, like Phillips, went out by order of General Outram to show the way to the officer leading the sortie, and fearlessly performed the hazardous duty required of him.
-Young Campagnac, while fit subject for hospital, having received a severe contusion ip, the leg in the beginning of the seige, was always seen, with one foot bandaged, and supported by a stick on one side, and with shouldered rifle on the other, at the traverse which was the rallying point of guard."
+Young Campagnac, while fit subject for hospital, having received a severe contusion in the leg in the beginning of the seige, was always seen, with one foot bandaged, and supported by a stick on one side, and with shouldered rifle on the other, at the traverse which was the rallying point of guard."

-at the traverse which was the rallying point of guard."
 "This important position was further strengthened by the brave McGrennen and Hill, agents to Messrs.
 Thacker, Spink & Co.
 Mr. Sequera was ordered by the Serjeant of the Guard in Sago's garrison to exchange shots with the rebels through an aperture made by them at the angle of a wall through which an assault was momentarily threatened, and musket-balls poured in by the dozen.
 The young man was instantly at the post.
 There was no room to sit or stand.
-He stretched himself on the ground, and in that stretched himself on the ground, and in that position loaded and fired for a few minutes, during every moment of which he was ex-pected to receive a mortal wound.
+He stretched himself on the ground, and in that position loaded and fired for a few minutes, during every moment of which he was expected to receive a mortal wound.
 Captain McCabe repaired to the post, and demanded the name of the non-commissioned officer who had posted the young man in a place of certain death, so that he (the non-commissioned officer) might be shot.
 Sequera would not divulge his name."